saleel/blog/content/blog/email-wallet/index.md

 Email Wallet has the potential to onboard many new users to Ethereum.
 Users can interact with Ethereum without knowing anything about wallets, private keys, gas, etc.

-There are improvements that can be done the protocol and the overall UX.
-Some of the things we are exploring are:
+While there are many improvements that can be done to the protocol and the overall UX, both ZK Email and Email wallet is interesting primitives that can be used to build many other applications.

-- Simplify protocol by removing some `EmailPointer`, remove `timestamp` validation and find a different solution for "nonce" issue.
-- UX improvements on creating account, sending to ENS, etc.
-- Explore EIP-4337 based account.
-- Explore using Email as a recovery solution for existing contract wallets.